 Four wheels move the body.
 Two wheels move the soul.

-Harley-Davidson is a major US maker of motorcycles and the
+Harley-Davidson is a major US maker of motorcycles and seller of

-markets five families of motorcycles: Touring, Dyna, Softail,
+manufactures and markets six families of motorcycles: Touring,

-Sportster, and V-Rod.
-It also makes three-wheeled motorcycles.
+Dyna, Softail, Street, Sportster, and V-Rod.
+It also makes

-which include a line of clothing and accessories
+brand-name products, which include a line of clothing and

 (HDFS) offers financing to dealers and consumers in the US and